Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Reduced modeling of chemical processes

 \section{Reduced modeling of chemical processes}

-We now review specialized MOR methods developed in the PSE field as well as applications of general-purpose methods to PSE problems.
-In \Cref{sec:pse-methods}, we review three specializations of MOR methods from the previous section, namely (i) compartment modeling, (ii) model aggregation, and (iii) collocation method.
-Afterwards, in \Cref{sec:pse-applications}, we discuss the application of MOR to three very common unit operations: (i) distillation columns, (ii) heat exchangers (HX), and (iii) reactors.
-Again, we omit equations as far as possible and rather focus on an abstract discussion.
+We now review specialized MOR methods developed in the {process systems engineering} field as well as applications of general-purpose methods to {such} problems.
+In Section \ref{sec:pse-methods}, we review three specializations of MOR methods from the previous section, namely (i) compartment modeling, (ii) model aggregation, and (iii) collocation method.
+Afterwards, in Section \ref{sec:pse-applications}, we discuss the application of MOR to three very common unit operations: (i) distillation columns, (ii) heat exchangers \abk{HX}, and (iii) reactors.
+Again, we omit equations as far as possible and rather focus on an {informal} discussion.
 Besides deterministic reduction, reduced modeling is often achieved based on knowledge or intuition through simplifying assumptions in the modeling process \cite{Esche.2014}.
 We also comment on these aspects.